GENERAL INFORMATION– ALL PLAYERS IN ALL SQUADS

 Where possible we will provide transport.
 As you can appreciate with the geography of our players sometimes this means it is not possible to provide this.
 Where we do provide transport it is important players travel with the squad to aid preparation and team spirit.

 Players need all the kit on the kit list.
 However, if you want to buy it over a couple of months that is fine.
 It makes a big difference in how the boys look at fixtures and at training.
 Any kit which is currently out of stock will have an approximate deliver time of 3 weeks.
 As soon as it comes in, we will distribute it via development centre sessions.
+The black match kit is needed as this is the strip we play in.

-FDS/West Brom Match Kit (Black)
+FDS/West Brom Match Kit (Yellow, Blue and White socks)

 FDS-West Brom training kit (Blue)

-FDS-West Brom rainjacket
+FDS-West Brom rainjacket (black)

 Football Socks (white)